tbondois/odoo-ripcord/README.md

 ## Supported versions

-This library should work with all versions of Odoo, at least the 8.0.
+This library should work with all versions of Odoo, **at least between 8.0 and 11.0**.
 It can be used in all PHP frameworks, like Symfony, Laravel or Magento2.
 If you find any incompatibilities, please create an issue or submit a pull request.

 ## Installation